fawda123/SWMPr/README.md

 subset(dat, rem_empty = T)
 ```

 The `setstep` function formats a swmpr object to a continuous time series at a given time step.
 This function is not necessary for most stations but can be useful for combining data or converting an existing time series to a set interval.
 The first argument, `timestep` specifies the desired time step in minutes starting from the nearest hour of the first observation.
 The second argument, `differ`, specifies the allowable tolerance in minutes for matching existing observations to user-defined time steps in cases where the two are dissimilar.
 Values for `differ` that are greater than one half the value of `timestep` are not allowed to prevent duplication of existing data.
 Likewise, the default value for `differ` is one half the time step.
 Rows that do not match any existing data within the limits of the `differ` argument are not discarded.
-Output from the `setstep` function can be used with `subset` and `rem_empty = T` to create a time series at a set interval with empty rows removed.
+Output from the `setstep` function can be used with `subset` and to create a time series at a set interval with empty data removed.

 ```r